YUGESHKARAN/YUGESHKARAN/README.md

 </div>

-Full Stack Developer with expertise in designing and developing software, Generative AI products (Retrieval-Augmented Generation systems), and application-specific agentic copilots.
+Full Stack AI Engineer with expertise in designing and developing software, Generative AI products (Retrieval-Augmented Generation systems), and application-specific agentic copilots.

 ## What I Build